RitvikAwasthi/JustJDM/README.md

 * **Limited product sample:** The dataset includes only 5 engine-specific products, which may not accurately reflect trends across the broader JDM export market.
 This narrow scope introduces omitted variable bias, potentially leading to false positives or negatives in market assessments.
 Expanding the dataset to include suspension, drivetrain, and body components would provide a more comprehensive analysis.

-* **Limitations around time period:** The dataset covers only 2022 and 2023, a period impacted by a war [4], which caused a 56% spike in fuel prices.
+* **Limitations around time period:** The dataset covers only 2022 and 2023, a period impacted by a war, which caused a 56% spike in fuel prices[4].
 Given that the analyzed parts are primarily engine components, this may lead to false negatives in long-term demand trends.
 Additionally, seasonal sales spikes observed during this period may be false positives, influenced by temporary market disruptions rather than consistent patterns.
 Expanding the timeframe would improve trend reliability.

 ## Parts description